lalithmanokar/cloud-sf-extension-cap-sample/README.md

 When an employee decides to leave the team/ company, an event is triggered in the SuccessFactors system.
 The Run Smooth application subscribes to this event and sends out a notification to the manager with the topics to be handed over to fellow team mates and the preferred skill set for the replacement hire to maintain the status quo in the team.

 #### Features:
-* Login with SuccessFactors user Id, password.
+* Login with SuccessFactors UserId, password.
 * View the list of projects, employees working on the projects.
 * Get notification when an employee is leaving the team with the consolidated report on the skills of the employee.